reconhub/learn/content/post/practical-stegen.md

 ## This case study

-In this case study, we will take you through the analysis of this epidemic.
-This will be the occasion to illustrate more generally useful practices for data analysis using **R**, including:
+In this case study, we will take you through the analysis of this epidemic using R. This will be the occasion to illustrate more generally useful practices for data analysis using **R**, including:

-  - how to read data from Excel
+  - how to read and import data from Excel
   - how to explore data using tables and summaries
   - how to clean data
   - how to make graphics to describe the data
   - how to test if specific food items are linked to the disease
+  - how to plot a very basic spatial overview of cases

 # Initial data processing